The Ultimate Paralegal Guide (2020)

 It’s tricky to precisely define a paralegal but, in essence, a paralegal is not a qualified solicitor.
 However, they do carry out many of the same tasks and they can provide legal advice.

 There isn’t really an average paralegal job either.
 You might work at a London-based law firm or you could work at an in house corporate legal team.
-Similarly, you’ll find paralegals working in all practice areas: from personal injury claims to corporate mergers and human rights litigation.
+Similarly, you’ll find paralegals working in each area of law: from personal injury claims to corporate mergers and human rights litigation.

 Paralegal work is incredibly varied.
 The tasks they complete depend completely on the practice area, how senior they are and the organisation they work for – there’s a lot to cover.
 But we can assume that the usual paralegal tasks hold true across the board.
 Typically paralegals: